France national football team: Nickname

 France is often referred to by the media and supporters as Les Bleus (The Blues), which is the nickname associated with all of France's international sporting teams due to the blue shirts each team incorporates.
 The team is also referred to as Les Tricolores or L'Equipe Tricolore (The Tri-color Team) due to the team's utilization of the country's national colors: blue, white, and red.
 During the 1980s, France earned the nickname the "Brazilians of Europe" mainly due to the accolades of the "carré magique" ("Magic Square"), who were anchored by Michel Platini.
 Led by coach Michel Hidalgo, France exhibited an inspiring, elegant, skillful and technically advanced offensive style of football, which was strikingly similar to their South American counterparts.
 Despite being offence oriented, France's defence is considered one of the best in world for their aggression and technicality.
 Their defence played a vital role in winning the 2018 FIFA World Cup and had earned them the title of "Mur de fer" ("The Iron Wall").

 Results and fixtures

-The following is a list of match results from the previous 12 months, as well as any future matches that have been scheduled.
+The following is a list of match results from the last 12 months, as well as any future matches that have been scheduled.